vantage-sh/docs.vantage.sh/docs/cost_reports.md

 ## Drill Down in Costs Table {#drilldown}

 Within the table below the graph, you can drill down into your report to create precise filtering and grouping views.
-Your options to drill down in the report will vary based on if the report is completed ungrouped or has some grouping criteria applied to it.
+Your options to drill down in the report will vary based on if the report is ungrouped or has some grouping criteria applied to it.

 ### Drill Down in Ungrouped Report